Biden to give democracy a boost with virtual summit

 During his four years in the White House, the Republican president abandoned multilateral approaches to foreign policy in favor of often testy bilateral exchanges with traditional allies.
 The White House described the summit as "an opportunity for world leaders to listen to one another and to their citizens, share successes, drive international collaboration, and speak honestly about the challenges facing democracy."

-The adminstration made the case that Biden, who has just won a major domestic victory with the Senate’s vote on a massive infrastructure plan, has in some ways already shown the way.
+The administration made the case that Biden, who has just won a major domestic victory with the Senate’s vote on a massive infrastructure plan, has in some ways already shown the way.